FedericoBustaffa/obsidian/notes/ai_fundamentals/logical_agents.md

 Unfortunately is not always possible to convert in Horn form.
 The algorithm proceeds by creating a chain of implications by using _Modus Ponens_.
 This algorithms has linear complexity in time with respect to the size of the $KB$.

+There are two possible ways to run this algorithm: **forward chaining** and **backward chaining**:

+- In the _forward chaining_ we start from the fact, like from literals and their truth values.
+Going on this process let us inference other facts; the algorithm continues until it generates the goal sentence $\alpha$.
+If it did not generate $\alpha$ yet and there are no more steps we can do, then we can conclude that $KB \not\models \alpha$.
+- In the _backward chaining_ we start from the goal sentence and try to prove only what it needs to our sentence to be true.

+The first is like a breath-first search: we start from facts but we don't know what is necessary to be proven in order to inference $\alpha$.
+At some point, if that's the case, we will conclude that $KB \models \alpha$.

+The second is like a depth-first search: we start from the sentence and so we now what it needs to be proven.
+So we can ignore other branches and continue until we encounter facts that make our sentence true (or until we reach a contraddiction).

 ## References